 Skip to main content

-Push message reports help you track the performance of each push notification, including delivery outcomes, user engagement (CTR), device-level confirmations, and error diagnostics.
+Push message reports help you track the performance of individual push message sends, including delivery outcomes, user engagement (CTR), device-level confirmations, and error diagnostics.

 MetricDefinition